-Over the past month, the shift to working from home and remote classroom learning has been an adjustment for parents, students, and teachers alike.
+The shift to working from home and remote classroom learning has been an adjustment for parents, students, and teachers alike.

 With the whole family spending the work and school day under one roof, the lines have become blurred between parent and teacher.
 The big question is – how do you strike the right balance between getting your own work done and aiding in your child’s education?

 “The idea of working and managing your kids at the same time is very new,” says Michael Rinehart, a seventh-grade teacher at Charlotte Country Day School.

 I spoke with Rinehart and two of his colleagues at Country Day for tips to help parents find the right balance between your own work and aiding your child’s remote learning.

 When it comes to being productive, whether in work or school, a routine is key.
 “I have two kids in elementary school and my wife is also a teacher, so we’ve had to develop schedules,” says Rinehart.

 Rinehart recommends creating the schedule with your child to help foster a sense of independence and to help set expectations.
 The schedule shouldn’t only include schoolwork either.
 You can factor in playtime, chores, or time to FaceTime family or friends.

 “The schedules and routines are so, so important,” says Melissa Salvato, who teaches third-grade at Country Day.
 She also recommended that children stick to the bedtimes they had when they were attending school in person.
 “You have to remind them it’s not vacation.
 The key to all of this is creating the structure and schedule that they are familiar with.”